 Once you have prepared the financial model, you can use the use either Discounted Cash Flows or Relative Valuation for finding the target price.

 For example, presented below is the Free Cash Flow to the Firm of Alibaba.
 The Free Cash flow is divided into two parts – a) Historical FCFF and b) Forecast FCFF

 - Historical FCFF is arrived at from the Income Statement, Balance Sheet and Cash Flows of the company from its Annual Reports

 - Forecast FCFF is calculated only after forecasting the Financial Statements

-- We note that Alibaba’s Free Cash Flow are increasing year after year
+- We note that Alibaba’s Free Cash Flow is increasing year after year

 #18 – Which Financial Model Layout do you prefer?